Posted On October 9, 2023 Personal Injury

 Car accidents cause damage.
 The most obvious and visible damage is the destruction that your vehicle can sustain during the collision.
 But car accidents also cause damage to your body that may not be immediately visible.
-If you have been injured in a collision, our experienced car accident lawyers can help advise you on how best to handle your injuries.
+If you have been injured in a collision, our experienced car accident lawyers in New Jersey can help advise you on how best to handle your injuries.

 The New Jersey Department of Transportation reported that 278,413 car accidents occurred on New Jersey public roads in 2018.
 Of those accidents, a total of 61,043 resulted in injuries to one or more of the people involved in the crash.
 Considering that there is a one-in-five chance of a car accident causing you to become injured, it’s important to know what kind of injuries can commonly occur if you are involved in a collision.